Vendiel/daresay-a11y/posts/audio-for-max-3-sec.md

 ---
 id: audio-for-max-3-sec
-title: If audio or video (with audio) plays automatically, it should last less than three seconds or there must be a way to pause/stop/mute it
+title: If audio or video (with audio) plays automatically, it should last less than three seconds or there must be a way to pause, stop or mute it
 tags:
   - Audio
   - Video